djq/dsuf/class_notes.md

 ### Reading information from a shapefile

 A quick description of spatial data (in particular the (`shapefile`).
-Open the file,
+Open the file `mn_small.shp`.
 We are going to focus on exploring non-spatial patterns from spatial data.
 First, set your working directory:

 	# A shortcut of referring to the folder you are working in. e.g.
 	setwd('/Users/djq/Dropbox/4.474/')

-To read in a `dbf` file you can use the following command:
+To read in a `dbf` file, you can use the following command:

-	library(foreign) 		# load a library that is installed by default in R setwd('/Users/djq/Dropbox/4.474/')		# set your working directory
+	library(foreign) 		# load a library that is installed by default in R setwd('/Users/djq/Dropbox/4.474/')		# set your working directory (example)

 The first shapefile we are using here is a sample of tax-assessors parcels from New York.
 Read in the attribute table:

-	mn <- read.dbf('data/manhattan/mn_small.dbf')  # note this is to the '.dbf' part of the shapefile.
+	mn <- read.dbf('manhattan/mn_small.dbf')  # note this is to the '.dbf' part of the shapefile.
 We are ignoring the spatial information

 This shows one huge value on the y-axis.
 Lets remove it (ignoring the underlying reasoning)